 In Wisconsin, wetlands are regulated by the WDNR and the US Army Corps of Engineers – depending on the wetlands location and isolation from “waters of the United States.”
 Counties and other municipalities may have their own wetland / environmental regulation.

-Wetland delineations conducted by either Mr. Havel or Mr. Bretl or me do not require field concurrence by the WDNR, which is important because an on-site review by the WDNR could take up to 30 days and cost a fee.
+Wetland delineations conducted by Mr. Havel do not require field concurrence by the WDNR, which is important because an on-site review by the WDNR could take up to 30 days and cost a fee.
 Therefore, hiring NES to oversee your wetland projects could save you both time and money.

 Although neither the federal government nor the State of Wisconsin currently have professional licensing or registration requirements (like engineers or surveyors) for individuals conducting wetland work, the WDNR has an Assured Professional Wetland Delineator program that allows wetland professionals with significant knowledge and experience to bypass certain parts of the regulatory process.
-James Havel and Kyle Bretl of NES are WDNR Assured Wetland Delineators.
+James Havel of NES is a WDNR Assured Wetland Delineator.